 - ½ cup golden raisins sultanas

 - 4 tablespoons unsalted butter

 - ½ cup heavy cream

-- Prepared basmati rice
+- Prepared basmati rice or prepared cauliflower rice

 - For the spice mix, combine all ingredients in a small bowl.